SuperfluousApostrophe/react-readable/front-end/README.md

 To get started right away:

+This project is split into two subfolders - api-server and front-end.
+The Front end is specifically searching for the API at http://localhost:3001.

+cd into each directory and perform the following steps to begin Readable:
 * install all project dependencies with `npm install`
 * start the development server with `npm start`